Table of contents

 Your Welfare Rights

 Your welfare rights are the right “to be made aware of your maximum entitlement to state welfare benefits”.
 You also have the right to receive these benefits and be fairly treated by the welfare system.
-Welfare rights are human rights.
+Accordingly, these welfare rights are human rights.

 What are Your Welfare Rights

 In 1794, one year after the French Declaration of the Rights of Man was published, the Prussian Civil Code was enacted.
-Thi code imposed on the state a duty “ to provide the sustenance and support of those of its citizens who cannot….procure subsistence themselves”.
+The code imposed on the state a duty “to provide the sustenance and support of those of its citizens who cannot procure subsistence themselves”.

 This established the legal proposition that citizens have a right against their government to subsistence.
 After the Second World War, welfare rights were included in international human rights treaties, most notably the 1948 Universal Declaration of Human Rights.
 Consequently, in domestic law your welfare rights were secured in the United Kingdom in 1969 and other developed countries, including Ireland, Australia and the United States.